10 Things You Need to Do To Get Promoted

 We've both worked for unethical companies like those described above, and the big career limiting choice we each made was to Not Drink the Kool-Aid.
 Many of our colleagues in those companies chose to Drink The Kool-Aid and were subsequently promoted over us.
 As far as we know they thrived in their careers whereas we both suffered.
 But we were more concerned about doing what is right rather than in just doing the right things to get ahead.

+We're all complex, multi-dimensional people with many facets of our personalities.
 You may be an engineer who loves riding motorcycles, a technical writer who loves building sailboats and campers, an accountant who rides mountain bikes, a janitor who's the part-time pastor of a small church, a waitress who writes romance novels, a businessman who likes to volunteer at soup kitchens, a physician who plays guitar in the church band, or a scientist who sings in the community choir.
 The point is that you may only display a small part of who you are at work and that’s OK.
-In fact that’s a big part of the points we’re making here.
+In fact, that’s a big part of the points we’re making here.
 You aren’t changing who you are when you follow these ideas, you are just selecting which of your existing facets you will show at what time to further your career.